showrav-BS1334/BookStore/README.md

 # BookStore [A website for books]

-## Project Description
+# Project Description

 This project is a simple website for books where users can view book details, update book properties, and add new books.
-The website also includes an author section where users can view author details, update author properties, and delete authors (along with their associated books) from the database.
+The website also includes an author section where users can view author details, update author properties.
+And Authors can be deleted (along with their associated books) from the database.

 # Features
 One can -